by Ken L. Smith Breast

 Remember that establishing lactation Is Not Easy, but you have plenty of supporters cheering you on.

-Please do not hesitate to ask me to go over any part of this that is not really clear to you.
+Please do not hesitate to ask Ken to go over any part of this that is not really clear to you.
+Or contact him by e-mail if you have questions or wish assistance.
+His email is BreastCare@comcast.net.